-Harrison County: The Harrison County Sheriff’s Department has an enforcement, communications, investigations, and corrections division as well as a mobile command center and training academy.
+The Harrison County Sheriff’s Office has an enforcement, communications, investigations, and corrections division, as well as a mobile command center and training academy.
 The investigations division includes criminal investigations, animal control, aviation, and a SWAT Team.

 Municipal Police Jobs in Mississippi